xebialabs/overthere/README.md

 <a name="ssh" />
 ## SSH

 The SSH protocol implementation of Overthere uses the [SSH](http://en.wikipedia.org/wiki/Secure_Shell) protocol to connect to remote hosts to manipulate files and execute commands.
-Most Unix systems already have an SSH server installed and configured and a number of different SSH implementations are available for Windows although not all of them are supported by Overther (see below).
+Most Unix systems already have an SSH server installed and configured and a number of different SSH implementations are available for Windows although not all of them are supported by Overthere.

+See the [section on the host setup](#ssh_host_setup) for more information on how to setup the remote hosts.

 <a name="ssh_connection_options" />
 ### Connection options